-The St. Luke’s model of choral singing, in which children sing the soprano (or treble) part, follows the 500 year-old tradition of cathedral choirs in Britain, but updated to include girls as well as boys.
+We have a mixed voice choir of boys, girls, men, and women.
+The St. Luke’s model of choral singing, in which children sing the soprano (or treble) part, follows the 500-year-old tradition of cathedral choirs in Britain but updated to include girls as well as boys.

 The choir and music programs are led by two outstanding church musicians:

 —Dennis Polkow, New City

 In addition to being Choirmaster at St. Luke’s Episcopal Church in Evanston, Andrew Lewis is also Artistic Director of Bella Voce, Music Director of the Elgin Choral Union, Founder and Artistic Director of The Janus Ensemble, a professional chamber orchestra specializing in Baroque and new music, and is on the conducting faculty at the University of Illinois at Chicago.
 He is also Artistic Director Emeritus of the Lutheran Choir of Chicago and formerly taught conducting at DePaul University.
 Lewis has been a guest lecturer at Concordia University Chicago, the nationally recognized Lectures in Church Music series, Garrett Theological Seminary in Evanston, Loyola University Chicago, and has appeared as a guest conductor with the Elgin Symphony Orchestra.
 Lewis’ performances have been heard live on 98.7WFMT.